robert-altmiller/odcs_data_contracts/README.md

 ![base_params.png](/readme_images/base_params.png)

-## What notebook steps are run to create and deploy a data contract?
+## What Databricks notebook steps are run to create and deploy a data contract?

 Here are the required steps to create and deploy a data contract: